Yes, this also works with Safari on macOS 26 Tahoe, iOS 26, iPadOS 26, and visionOS 26.

-Looking through the compatibility table on caniuse.com you can spot that Safari 16+ has a unique property which is not supported by Chrome or Firefox called hanging-punctuation.
+Looking through the compatibility table on caniuse.com you can spot that Safari 16 and above has a unique property which is not supported by Chrome or Firefox called hanging-punctuation.

 Using that property and -webkit-appearance we can target Safari specifically until any other browser decides to support it.